 What does it mean to be a member and how do I become one?

 There are different levels of involvement at WRBB.
-There are community members, prospective members and members.
+There are community members, student members and executive board members.
 Community members are non-students, either alumni or community members who hold a show on WRBB.
 These members usually are only limited to Saturday and Sunday morning shows but are still very much a part of the station and subject to the rules and regulations set forth by WRBB.
 These members must still pass a clearance class to get a show and shows given to these members are only given AFTER students receive shows for the semester.
-A majority of the students involved at WRBB are “prospective members”.
-Prospective members are students who are involved at the station from a very basic level and usually are working toward full membership status and involvement at WRBB.
-Prospective members usually hold a show at WRBB, attend station meetings and help out at station events.
-Membership at WRBB is one of the highest levels of involvement that one can achieve during his or her time at WRBB.
-Becoming a “member” at WRBB requires that the student (prospective member) puts in a certain amount of “volunteer time” within the different departments of WRBB (General, Programming, Engineering, Sports, Music and News).
-The “volunteer time” one must give is determined by the department directors.
-Once the prospective member achieves the proper volunteer time in each of the departments they are awarded membership status at WRBB.
-This gives him or her the right to get first choice at time slots for shows, vote at station elections and run for executive board positions.
+A majority of the students involved at WRBB are members.
+Members are students who are involved at the station from a very basic level.
+Student members usually hold a show at WRBB, attend station meetings, and help out at station events.
+Executive Board membership at WRBB is one of the highest levels of involvement that one can achieve during his or her time at WRBB.
+Becoming an “E-board member” at WRBB requires that the student member puts in a certain amount of volunteer time within the different departments of WRBB (General, Programming, Engineering, Sports, Music, or News).
+Once the student member achieves the proper volunteer time in each of the departments, they can be considered for an E-Board position.
 Only full time students may become members at WRBB.
 At no time may a community member or student outside of Northeastern University have membership status or sit on the executive board.

 How do I get involved?

 The easiest and best way to get involved in WRBB is to attend one of the several station general meetings held throughout each semester.
-Meeting dates and times are announced on the website as well as our Facebook & Twitter.
-At the general meetings, new students wishing to get involved can meet the proper members of the executive board, sign up for clearance classes and find the way they would like to get involved at WRBB.
-It’s that easy!!
+Meeting dates and times are announced on the website as well as our Facebook and Twitter.
+At the general meetings, new students wishing to get involved can meet the proper members of the executive board, sign up for clearance classes, and find the way they would like to get involved at WRBB.
+It’s that easy!